 Project background

-Through a lease agreement with Washington State Parks, Bellevue Utilities has owned, operated and maintained the Pikes Peak Reservoir and Pump Station facilities in Bridle Trails State Park.
+Through a lease agreement with Washington State Parks, Bellevue Utilities has owned, operated and maintained the Pikes Peak Reservoir and Pump Station facilities in Bridle Trails State Park for over 50 years.
 Utilities has been planning to replace the reservoir and relocate the pump station.
-This is a high-priority project because these valuable water system assets provide water service reliability and fire protection to the residents of the Bridle Trails and Cherry Crest neighborhoods.
+This is a high-priority project because these valuable water system assets provide water service reliability and fire protection to the residents of the Bridle Trails, Pikes Peak and Cherry Crest neighborhoods.

 Utilities has evaluated the existing reservoir and pump station and determined they are not up to current seismic and operating standards and are nearing the end of their useful lives.
 Utilities took a collaborative approach over the initial phase of this project to evaluate alternatives and select an option to improve the reservoir and pump station.

 During the preliminary design phase, it was determined that the preferred alternative was to replace the existing Pikes Peak reservoir and relocate and incorporate the Pikes Peak pump station operation to facilities in Cherry Crest.
-The aging Cherry Crest Pump Station facility, located next to the Cherry Crest Mini Park along 127th Avenue NE, was recently reconstructed.
-The new facility serves the Cherry Crest, Bridle Trails and Pikes Peak neighborhoods.
+The aging Cherry Crest Pump Station facility, located next to the Cherry Crest Mini Park along 127th Avenue NE, was finished being reconstructed in 2021.
+The new facility serves the Cherry Crest, Bridle Trails, and Pikes Peak neighborhoods.

-Now that the new Cherry Crest Pump Station is in operation, construction can begin on the Pikes Peak Reservoir Replacement project.
+Once the new Cherry Crest Pump Station was put into operation, construction was able to begin on the Pikes Peak Reservoir Replacement project.

 Collaborative evaluation process

 The CAG met seven times from December 2016 through September 2017 to discuss community priorities and project alternatives.
 Utilities also hosted an open house for the general public and briefed the Bridle Trails Community Club to share information about the project.
 From this process, a preferred alternative was mutually selected.
-Communication between Utilities and the CAG continued throughout the design phase up to the present and will continue through the construction phase.
+Communication between Utilities and the CAG continued throughout the design phase and has continued through the construction phase.

 New reservoir design

-Pictured below is a computer-generated render of the proposed Pikes Peak Reservoir, which will be constructed of concrete (the existing reservoir is steel).
-The proposed reservoir will be in the same footprint as the existing reservoir.
-The proposed concrete reservoir will also require less maintenance over the life of the facility vs. the existing steel reservoir, meaning less disturbance to the surrounding community in the long term.
+Pictured below is a computer-generated rendering of the new Pikes Peak Reservoir, which is constructed of concrete (the existing reservoir was steel).
+The new reservoir has been constructed within the same footprint as the existing reservoir.
+The new concrete reservoir will require less maintenance over the life of the facility vs. the existing steel reservoir (i.e. it is not painted and will never need to be re-painted periodically like a steel reservoir would need), meaning less disturbance to the surrounding community in the long term.

-This rendering highlights the appearance of the proposed reservoir.
-Additional landscaping, including the restoration of plants, grass and trees, is not shown.
+This rendering highlights the appearance of the reservoir.
+Additional landscaping (including the restoration of plants, grass, and trees) is not shown.

 Project documents